-- (1) Section I Cover Page: The Cover Page shall provide the following information: (1) BAA number; (2) Area of Interest; (3) Proposal Title; (4) Target Implementation; (5) Point of Contact, including name, telephone number, e-mail address, and mailing address (no post office box); (6) Cage Code; (7) Contractor's business type selected among the following categories: Large Business, Small Disadvantaged Business (SDB), Other Small Business, HBCU, MI, Other Educational, or Other Nonprofit; and (8) Summary of the Prices.
+- (1) Section I Cover Page: The Cover Page shall provide the following information: (1) BAA number; (2) Area of Interest; (3) Proposal Title; (4) Target Implementation; (5) Point of Contact, including name, telephone number, e-mail address, and mailing address (no post office box); (6) Cage Code and/or Data Universal Number System (DUNS) Number; (7) Contractor's business type selected among the following categories: Large Business, Small Disadvantaged Business (SDB), Other Small Business, HBCU, MI, Other Educational, or Other Nonprofit; and (8) Summary of the Prices.
 The information contained in Section I shall be limited to one page.
 The Cover Page counts towards the 30 page limit and shall be labeled as Page One. - (2) Section II Executive Summary: An Executive Summary of the Offeror's proposed project is required.
 This summary shall be used to gain an understanding of the overall proposal contents.
 It should identify and highlight significant features, summarize innovative claims and unique contribution(s) of the proposal, and include the salient points of the proposed project, including target system applications and the expected outcome improvement associated with the project.
-The information contained in Section II shall be limited to one page.
-The Executive Summary page(s) count towards the 30 page limit and shall be labeled as Page Two - (3) Section III Statement of Work (SOW): The Offeror is required to submit a proposed SOW which accurately describes the work to be performed, is enforceable, and void of inconsistencies.
+The Executive Summary page(s) count towards the 30 page limit and shall be labeled as Page Two (and Page Three if appropriate). - (3) Section III Statement of Work (SOW): The Offeror is required to submit a proposed SOW which accurately describes the work to be performed, is enforceable, and void of inconsistencies.
 If, in the Government's opinion, the Offeror's SOW does not reflect these requirements, the Government will prepare a SOW using information available in the Offeror's proposal; this process may delay the award.
 The SOW must be a separate and distinct part of the proposal.
 The proposed SOW must contain a summary description of the technical methodology as well as the task description, but not in so much detail as to make the SOW inflexible.
 The SOW page(s) do not count towards the 30 page limit.
-The SOW should include the following sections: 1.0 Objective, 2.0 Scope, 3.0 Background, 4.0 Task/Technical Requirements and 5.0 Manpower Reporting for Service Contracts.
+The SOW should include the following sections: 1.0 Objective, 2.0 Scope, 3.0 Background and 4.0 Task/Technical Requirements.
 See exhibit A for sample formatting of SOW and exhibit B for a sample SOW. - (4) Section IV Detailed Proposal Information: Offerors shall submit a comprehensive and complete technical proposal that demonstrates its ability to perform the area of interest.
 The technical proposal is expected to contain written and visual material.
 It must be succinct, well written and presented in a clear straightforward manner.
 Proposals that merely restate or rephrase the white paper may be considered technically unacceptable and may not be considered further.
-The technical proposal shall specifically address the six evaluation areas: (1) transition from qualification research to DoD programs of record; (2) relevance and contributions to the area of interest; (3) overall scientific and technical merits of the proposed effort; (4) capabilities, related experience, facilities, or techniques; (5) qualifications, capabilities and experience; (6) past performance and (7) price.
+The technical proposal shall specifically address the six evaluation areas: (1) transition from qualification research to DoD programs of record, (2) relevance and contributions to the area of interest, (3) overall scientific and technical merits of the proposed effort; (4) capabilities, related experience, facilities, or techniques, (5) qualifications, capabilities and experience.
 The Detailed Proposal Information page(s) count towards the 30 page limit.